Ryan Patrick Killackey - Writer, Director, Producer Cinematographer

 Soon after the oil companies abandoned the land, missionaries moved in seeking to convert the Waorani.
 They met the same resistance the oil companies had fought, and ended up speared to death and cast into the Tiguino River.

 By the late 1950s, a missionary group managed to make peaceful contact and many Waorani were evangelized and removed from their ancestral territory.
 Disease and death spread, and years of assimilation eroded Waorani culture.
-Those who rejected missionary contact fled deep into the forest and remain in voluntary isolation still, fiercely protecting their territory from outsiders by whatever means necessary.
+Those who rejected missionary contact fled deep into the forest and remain in voluntary isolation.
+Known as the Tagaeri and Taromenani, or the people in voluntary isolation, they fiercely protecting their territory from outsiders by whatever means necessary.

 Now, in 2017, Yasuni and the Waorani hang on the edge of collapse.